Road Traffic Act 1934

-The Road Traffic Act 1934 was an Act of the Parliament of the United Kingdom introduced by the Minister of Transport, Leslie Hore-Belisha.
+The Road Traffic Act 1934 (24 & 25 Geo.
+5. c.
+50) was an act of the Parliament of the United Kingdom introduced by the Minister of Transport, Leslie Hore-Belisha.
 The Act was made in a year in which there had been a record numbers of road casualties.

 Context

 The Locomotive Acts of the late 1800s had placed heavy restrictions on speeds of "locomotives".
 Under pressure from an emerging motor industry and growing enthusiasm for motor cars the Locomotives on Highways Act 1896 had reduced the restrictions and increased speed limits.
-Speed limits were again raised by the Motor Car Act 1903 which also introduced requirements for registration of vehicles and for driving licenses as well as new safety legislation.
+Speed limits were again raised by the Motor Car Act 1903 which also introduced requirements for registration of vehicles and for driving licences as well as new safety legislation.
 The Road Traffic Act 1930 had controversially removed all speed limits for motorcars in a year with record 7,305 road fatalities since which the levels of fatalities had increased to 7,343 deaths and 231,603 injuries.
 Half the deaths were of pedestrians, and of these three-quarters occurred in built-up areas.
-Hore-Belisha spoke of this as "mass murder" and he was nearly killed shortly after his appointment during a public-relations exercise to demonstrate how to use the new "uncontrolled crossings" when a car sped through the crossing without stopping.
-The Pedestrian's Association had been set up in 1929 to advocate on behalf of pedestrians with the Automobile Association and Royal Automobile Club resisting further legislation.
+The Pedestrians' Association had been set up in 1929 to advocate on behalf of pedestrians with the Automobile Association and Royal Automobile Club resisting further legislation.
 The Salter Report which had been commissioned by the government was published in 1933 and recommended changes to the funding of both road and rail transport.